socrates4nn/socrates4nn.github.io/README.md

 For adding/updating projects, create/modify the .md files in ./_projects.
 Note the 'active' flag, which determines whether a project is current and appears on the front page or not.

 For adding news posts, create a file ./_posts/YYYY-MM-DD-title-of-news-post.md.
 Follow the template of existing posts.
-Note that our Twitter account will automatically tweet a link to any newly created news posts, so please test locally first.

 Supplementary materials (e.g. self-contained mini-sites) should be placed in ./supplementary-material.
 Follow the template of existing pages to automatically generate the standard layout.